bwenger10/project2-example/README.md

 If a set is found, the player who found the set will get 1 point towards their total score

 The program will ask after every turn if the users wish to keep playing or not.

+We spoke in class 9/21, I forked the repository wrong and took it from the main class repo instead of my dot number repo by accident.
+You won't see my commits but I can send you a screen shot if needed.
+Sorry for the inconvenience.